zjupure/ThinRPlugin/README.md

 ### ThinR plugin introduce
 ***

-ThinR plug-in at compile time will remove all R.class except R$styleable.class off, and in the reference to replace the corresponding constant, so as to reduce the size of the package and reduce the effect of DEX number.
+This tool will remove all the class in R.java except the styleable class and replace the referance into the constant value.
+So you can reduce the dex files number and apk size.

 ### ThinR plugin principle

-R in the Android file, in addition to the styleable type, all fields are int type variables / constants, and in the running will not change.
-So you can compile time, record all the field name and the corresponding value of R, and then use the ASM tool to traverse all the class, the R field will be replaced by the reference to the corresponding constant.
+In the R.java of android project , except the class styleable , all the class fields are int object and will never change the value in the run-time.

+So in the compile-time we mark all the fields' name and their values,then use the asm tool to scan all the class files to replace the name into the value.

 ### HOW TO USE
 ***
-Outermost build.gradle add the following dependency:
+Add the dependency in the build.gralde of the project

  	classpath   'com.mogujie.gradle:ThinRPlugin:0.0.1'

-Add the following code in the inner gradle file:
+Add the following code in the inner gradle file of the module :

 	 apply plugin: 'thinR'